 Supported SQL Server data synchronization mechanisms¶

-The SQL Server connector plugin supports different modes of data synchronization, which also depend on the mechanisms configured on the source system or Sidra and the source system edition of SQL Server:
+The SQL Server Database connector plugin for Sidra supports different modes of data synchronization, which also depend on the mechanisms configured on the source system or Sidra:

 Incremental Load with built-in SQL Server Change Tracking (CT).
 This is achieved by directly activating Change Tracking in the source database.

 Incremental Load non-Change Tracking related (non-CT).
 This is achieved by specific configurations in the Sidra Metadata tables and includes a Non-Change Tracking custom mechanism enabled by Sidra option.

 For more information, check the Supported Data synchronization mechanisms page.

 The process of setting up an SQL Server Data Intake Process involves several key actions.
 The different sections of the input form are organized into these main steps:

 Step 1.
 Configure Data Intake Process¶